Robbbo-T/Ampel360XWLRGA/FTC_27-00-00-00-000 – ATA_27-Flight-Controls.md

    - Redundancy and fallback strategies if autonomous algorithms detect anomalies or fail to converge on a safe decision.
 4. **Integration with Adaptive Aerostructures:**
    - Specific considerations for the **AMPEL360**, ensuring the distributed control surfaces align with autonomous flight goals.
-Your Mermaid syntax needs slight adjustments to ensure compatibility with the parser.
-Below is the corrected and validated diagram:

-### **Corrected Mermaid Syntax**
 ```mermaid
 flowchart TD
     A["Sensor Input (Weather, Traffic, etc.)"] --> B["Autonomy Engine"]